 Today, enterprises consider the individual experience more and more.
 How do employees want to feel after a day’s work?
 What cultural influencers do they want to see made tangible in their work environments?

 Although creativity is ranked as the Number One desired cultural influencer, creative is only seventh in the ways respondents want to feel after a day’s work.
 With a similar gap, innovation is in the top-third of most desired cultural influencer, while innovative is in the bottom quarter of how respondents want to feel after a day’s work.

 DOING THE BEST WORK: WHERE AND WHY

 Not only did we ask which spaces in the office are essential for job satisfaction, but also where each group finds they get their best work done.
 Responses revealed patterns around collaboration, working from home, and the progression from team-based working to solo focus as experience advances.

 The desk remains the most popular place to get the best work done, retaining its reign as the essential daily touch point for employees.
-Individual workspace is also the most essential space for job satisfaction, but the importance placed on it wanes with experience.
-The nascent shift toward mobile patterns and new ways of working is reflected in half of respondents reporting they get their best work done away from their desk.
+Individual workspace is also the most essential space for job satisfaction, but importance wanes with experience.
+The nascent shift toward mobile patterns and new ways of working is reflected in less than half of respondents reporting they get their best work done away from their desk.

-When they do their best work away from the office, different experience levels do so for different reasons.
+When they do, the best work is done away from the office, different experience levels do so for different reasons.
 Less experienced employees avoid the office to minimize commute and for lifestyle benefits, while experienced employees avoid the office because they find it easier to focus with fewer distractions.
 This may be a reflection of less experienced employees’ desire for mentorship and the opportunity to learn, which shifts toward a more individual focus on advancement as experience progresses.